 ACA is pleased to present, 18 Months into the Liquidity Risk Management Program Rule, a white paper examining the points of consideration for fund complexes and their advisers that have surfaced in the eighteen months since the rule took effect.

-In 1997, the SEC adopted rule 3a-4 under the Investment Company Act of 1940 (the “Company Act”) to “provide a non-exclusive safe harbor from the definition of Investment Company for certain advisory programs.
+Background In 1997, the SEC adopted rule 3a-4 under the Investment Company Act of 1940 (the “Company Act”) to “provide a non-exclusive safe harbor from the definition of Investment Company for certain advisory programs.